Priyankasaggu11929/priyankasaggu11929.github.io/journal.md

 <sub>Ofcourse, it sounds very trivial & one would say, we don't need to sit & meditate to understand this.
 But what I did was mindfulness, I tried to concentrate on my uncomfortable sensations & then thought about others in those sensations & tried to take those bad feelings off them.
 It was a very small exercise, but practicing it more & more with such scenarios would help practicing mindfullness in real times.</sub>

 <sub>So, yea, I learnt mindfullness today.
-And that's what all count. 🙂</sub>
+And that's all that counts. 🙂</sub>

 ---